wp-plugins/twitter-feed-afo/readme.txt

 4. Go to `Appearance->Widgets` ,in available widgets you will find Twitter Widget AFO` widget, drag it to chosen widget area where you want it to appear.
 5. Now visit your blog and you will see a working twitter feed section.

-= Get Quote =
-Get a <a href="http://aviplugins.com/get-quote.php">quote</a> for creating a Custom Plugin, for Customizing a Plugin and for customizing wordpress themes.

 == Frequently Asked Questions ==